Hive Intelligence vs Moralis

 - Single API key across all providers - no separate Moralis subscription needed

-Where Moralis Wins
+Where Moralis fits

 - Deeper NFT metadata, ownership history, and rarity data